-- Sudden death, a rare complication of epilepsy
+- Sudden death, which is a rare complication of epilepsy

 Types of epilepsy surgery

-- Resective surgery, the most common epilepsy surgery, is the removal of a small portion of the brain.
-The surgeon cuts out brain tissues in the area of the brain where seizures originate, usually the site of a tumor, brain injury or malformation.
-Resective surgery is most often performed on one of the temporal lobes, an area that controls visual memory, language comprehension and emotions.
+- Resective surgery is the most common epilepsy surgery.
+It involves the removal of a small portion of the brain.
+The surgeon cuts out brain tissue from the area of the brain where seizures occur.
+This is usually the site of a tumor, brain injury or malformation.
+Resective surgery is usually performed on one of the temporal lobes.
+This is an area of the brain that controls visual memory, language comprehension and emotions.

-- Laser interstitial thermal therapy (LITT) is a less invasive surgery that uses a laser to pinpoint and destroy a small portion of brain tissue.
-Magnetic resonance imaging (MRI) is used to guide the surgeon.
+- Laser interstitial thermal therapy (LITT) is less invasive than resective surgery.
+It uses a laser to pinpoint and destroy a small portion of brain tissue.
+Magnetic resonance imaging (MRI) is used to guide the laser.

-- Deep brain stimulation is the use of an electrode — permanently implanted deep inside the brain — to release regularly timed electrical signals that disrupt abnormal, seizure-inducing activity.
-This procedure is also MRI-guided.
-The generator sending the electrical pulse is implanted in the chest.
+- Deep brain stimulation is the use of a device that is placed permanently deep inside the brain.
+The device releases regularly timed electrical signals that disrupt seizure-inducing activity.
+This procedure is guided by MRI.
+The generator that sends the electrical pulse is implanted in the chest.

-- Corpus callosotomy is a surgery to sever — completely or partially — the bundle of nerves connecting the right and left sides of the brain (corpus callosum).
-This is usually used with children who experience abnormal brain activity that spreads from one side of the brain to the other.
+- Corpus callosotomy is surgery to completely or partially remove the part of the brain that connects nerves on the right and left sides of the brain.
+This part of the brain is called the corpus callosum.
+This surgery is usually used with children who experience irregular brain activity that spreads from one side of the brain to the other.

-- Hemispherectomy is a procedure to remove one side (hemisphere) of the folded gray matter of the brain (cerebral cortex).
-This surgery is generally reserved for children who experience seizures that originate from multiple sites in one hemisphere, usually the result of a condition present at birth or in early infancy.
+- Hemispherectomy is a procedure to remove one side of the brain called the cerebral cortex.
+This surgery is generally done only in children who experience seizures that originate from multiple sites in one hemisphere, usually the result of a condition present at birth or in early infancy.

-- Memory and language problems that can affect your ability to understand and use language
+- Memory and language problems that can affect the ability to understand and use language

-- Visual impairment where the fields of vision of your eyes overlap
+- Visual impairment where the fields of vision of the eyes overlap

-- Depression or other mood changes that can affect interpersonal or social function
+- Depression or other mood changes that can affect social relationships